 The Big Iced Tea Pitcher's 1-gallon capacity means you'll make fewer batches to stay hydrated during the heat of summer.
 The manual design is simple yet effective.
 The airtight lid prevents leaks and spills, while the ergonomic handle and pour spout make refilling your glass easy.

-Best for Artisan Iced Tea: Breville BTM800XL The Tea Maker
+Best for Artisan Iced Tea: Breville One-Touch Tea Maker

 What We Love: Adjustable settings, large capacity

-What We Don’t Love: Expensive, not designed for secure storage
+What We Don’t Love: Expensive, not designed for secure storage, some reviewers say it's fragile

 This expensive iced tea maker is not for everyone, but if you're serious about the quality and strength of your brew, it might be your cup of tea.